kpion/yalog/README.md

 A small project which helps me learn and test new things in JS.

 A colorful browser console output.
-Plus (via built in plugin) a DOM console.
+Plus (via built in plugin) a Site (DOM) console.
 Only one file, no dependencies.

 You can see the demo here: https://kpion.github.io/yalog